-To convince him otherwise, express a positive, compelling reason you want the job.
+To convince them otherwise, express a positive, compelling reason you want the job.
 For example: "I want to build a career in customer service.
 This job would allow me to apply what I know already and also develop best-practice skills starting from the operating level, which would help serve your customers better."

 Avoid sending negative messages.
 In all of your communications, demonstrate you:

-* Possess the energy and enthusiasm to do the job and the flexibility, ability and willingness to learn quickly.
+- Possess the energy and enthusiasm to do the job and the flexibility, ability and willingness to learn quickly.

-* Will bring more value to the role based on your work experience than an untested junior candidate.
+- Will bring more value to the role, based on your work experience, than an untested junior candidate.

-* Understand promotions will be based on merit.
+- Understand promotions will be based on merit.